grpc/proposal/A29-xds-tls-security.md

 [`FilterChainMatch`][filter-chain-match].
 The [`transport_socket`][transport-socket]
 of the matched (selected) `filter_chain` is used to extract the [`DownstreamTlsContext`][DTC] as described [here][transport-socket-comment].
+If the `transport_socket` name is not `envoy.transport_sockets.tls` i.e.
-The `DownstreamTlsContext` thus obtained is used for the incoming connection.
+something we don't recognize, gRPC will NACK the LDS update.
+Otherwise the `DownstreamTlsContext` thus obtained is used for the incoming connection.
 If it is not present (such as when [`transport_socket`][transport-socket] is not present or is not named `"envoy.transport_sockets.tls"`) then we use the fallback credentials for the incoming connection.